 It appears more likely that he was forced out of Border Angels, because no reason is given and his departure does not appear to have been on friendly terms.
-That has provoked speculation that his unexplained departure may be due to a serious conflict with the board of the non-profit, a severe clash over direction of the nonprofit or perhaps some kind of embarrassing personal impropriety, such as financial or even sexual misconduct.
+That has provoked speculation that his unexplained departure may be due to a serious conflict with the board of the non-profit, a severe clash over direction of the nonprofit or perhaps some kind of embarrassing personal impropriety, such as financial or harassment / abuse of some kind, physical, mental or sexual.
 At some point, maybe the truth will emerge?

 Our major local media outlets have mysteriously remained quiet about this affair, though a couple of them reported a few weeks ago that he had been quietly put on paid leave.
 One would think that professional journalists would be interested in a follow-up story about the fate of this international news figure, but I guess not.
 They have not reported that he has now been completely removed from the non-profit organization.
 That was only reported by the relatively minor “Times of San Diego”.